 Ana Lash was born in Nevada, but is really an Arizona “native,” She moved to Colorado for this Library Director job!
 Having never seen or walked in snow, it was a life-changing decision.
 She began working in a public library in Casa Grande, Arizona part time and graduated from Central Arizona College, Arizona State University with a degree in Liberal Arts/English, and a post baccalaureate degree in Secondary Education from Northern Arizona University after her kids got older.
 She was fortunate to be offered a chance to earn a Master’s degree from the University of Arizona in a newly created program called “Knowledge River” which was designed to help librarians who worked with minorities (which in Hayden, I did!).
 She moved to Hayden, Colorado in September of 2004.
 It has been wonderful living and learning about this beautiful town and state.
-Libraries and reading have always been her passion, and she is honored to promote them both from my heart.
+Libraries and reading have always been her passion.

 2 truths and a lie

 – Spent 2 years teaching and living in Shanghai

 – Adores greyhounds… and all pups really 🙂

 – Never had a cup of coffee

 My name is Libby Beach.
 A native of Colorado.
 I grew in Southwestern Colorado exploring the Ute Mountain Ute Indian reservation and all of its historical sites as well as the La Plata and San Juan mountain ranges.
 I love the outdoors and you can find me there almost every weekend.
 Some of my favorite activities include camping, hiking, and kayaking.
 I absolutely love reading and I make my way through about 150 books a year and I just love finding all of the new and interesting titles at the library, but my greatest pleasure on Earth is the time that I get to spend with my grandchildren.